 For every interaction that you want to apply it to, the Text-to-Speech feature generates an audio file which the user can listen to in any of the supported channels.

 It is extremely simple to add the voice option to your interaction.
-Firstly, click the cog sign in the Text to Speech section.
+Firstly, click the Settings in the Text to Speech section.

 This creates an audio file to match the text of your interaction.
-If you update your bot’s message at any point, remember to update the audio file by clicking the orange refresh button.
+If you update your bot’s message at any point, remember to re-generate the audio file by clicking the Generate button.

-This is how the interaction appears for the user, who now has the option of playing or downloading the interaction as well as reading it.
+This is how the interaction appears for the user, who now has the option of playing the interaction as well as reading it.

 It is also possible to automatically generate the audio file.
 The reason you might want to do this is if you are frequently altering the message.
 Then the audio is automatically updated with the autogeneration of the new file.
 To implement this, once you have chosen the voice, switch the autogenerate button to ‘on’.
 Note, however, that this may lead to slower loading times for the interaction.

 If autogeneration slows down your bot, consider changing the flow to the pregenerated mode.

 When using pregenerated mode, If you made changes to the interaction, regenerate the file to apply your recent changes.
 A warning message in the Text-to-Speech block will indicate the state of the file.